 USB drive: Recommended

 Called by many different names: flash drive, flash pen, thumb drive, key drive, jump drive, and mini-USB drive.
 A USB drive is an excellent choice for storing your class work.
-Your data is much safer on a USB drive than on a floppy disk and easier to work with than if burned on a CD.

 Before you buy:

 Check the following for both the classroom computer AND your home computer and/or laptop-

 If you do not have a computer at home, consider buying 2 USB drives so that you can use one to keep a backup copy of your work.
 Don't lose them both at the same time!

 Hands-on topic, (in menu) where you will have Step-by-Step directions.

 marks a tip - something you might find useful to know.